govau/service-manual/content/creating-user-centred-content/understanding-diversity/why-be-inclusive.md

 - people from culturally and linguistically diverse (CALD) backgrounds
 - people with cognitive or physical disability
-- People who are blind or have a vision impairment
+- people who are blind or have a vision impairment
-- People who are deaf or have a hearing impairment
+- people who are deaf or have a hearing impairment
 - people living in rural or remote locations
 - people accessing the internet on mobile devices

 ### [2]Accessibility

-Accessibility issues affect many Australians across a variety of demographics.
+Accessibility issues affect many users across a variety of demographics.

 Accessibility issues may include:
 - web content that is difficult to understand